jonnonz1/nz-statute-book/acts/public/2004/crown-entities-act-2004.md

     (a) the period of 3 months ending when the Minister of Finance next delivers a Budget under the Public Finance Act 1989; or
     (b) if the Minister of Finance gives less than 3 months' notice of the next Budget day, the period commencing on the day on which the Minister of Finance gives that notice and ending when the Minister of Finance delivers the Budget
   - **public security** has the meaning set out in section 2(1) of the Public Finance Act 1989
-  - **registered bank** has the meaning set out in section 2 of the Reserve Bank of New Zealand Act 1989
+  - **registered bank** has the meaning set out in section 2 of the Banking (Prudential Supervision) Act 1989
   - **registered building society** means a building society within the meaning of the Building Societies Act 1965 that is registered on the register of building societies kept under that Act
   - **reportable class of outputs** , in respect of a financial year, means a class of outputs— (a) that the Crown entity proposes to supply in the financial year; and